 This scholarship will reimburse $800.00 to Virginia residents for ground school and/or flight training to become a private pilot or ground school and/or flight training to become a certified flight instructor (CFI) at a Virginia flight school.
 No other expenses will be reimbursed.
-The program is open to those who began flight training and/or ground school on or after July 1, 2021.
 Students must have a current FAA medical.

 ICON A-5 Introduction to Flight Program

 The ICON A-5 Introduction to Flight Program brings a light sport amphibian aircraft on a trailer to schools, career days, airports, community events, and other locations at no cost to the educational group.

 Students will learn about how aircraft fly and about aviation careers.
 Two students at a time will be able to sit in the cockpit and learn about flight controls and the instrument panel.

 The ICON A-5 has participated in programs for students from K-12 as well as university students and adult organizations.